forest-fire/firemodel/docs/using/dispatch-and-events.md

 ### Enumerating Events

-If you are using Typescript you can import the `FMEvents` enumeration for easy access to each event type:
+If you are using TypeScript you can import the `FMEvents` enumeration for easy access to each event type:

 ```typescript
 import { FMEvents } from 'firemodel';